aquaskyline/Clairvoyante/README.md

 `param.py`| Global parameters for the scripts in the folder.
 `PrepDataBeforeDemo.sh`| A **Demo** showing how to prepare data for model training.
 `PrepDataBeforeDemo.pypy.sh`| The same demo but using pypy in place of python. `pypy` is highly recommended.
 It's easy to install, and makes the scripts run 5-10 times faster.
+`CombineMultipleGenomesForTraining.sh`| Use chr21 and chr22 to exemplify how to combine multiple samples for model training.

 `clairvoyante/` | Model Training and Variant Caller Scripts.
 Scripts in this folder are NOT compatible with `pypy`.
 Please run with `python`.